George Montgomery (actor): Personal life

-Montgomery was briefly engaged to Hedy Lamarr.
+Montgomery was briefly engaged to actress Hedy Lamarr in 1941.

 Montgomery and singer Dinah Shore married on December 5, 1943.
-They had one child, Melissa Ann "Missy" Montgomery (born 1948).
-George and Dinah also adopted a son, John "Jody" David Montgomery, in 1954.
-They divorced in 1963.
-Missy Montgomery also became an actress.
+They had one child, Melissa Ann Montgomery.
+George and Dinah also adopted a son, John David Montgomery, in 1954.
+They divorced in 1962.

 In 1963, Montgomery's private life made headlines when his housekeeper was charged in a failed attempt to kill him.
 Allegedly suffering from a fanatical attraction to her employer, the woman planned to shoot Montgomery, then commit suicide.

+Death

 Montgomery died at home on December 12, 2000, aged 84.
 After cremation, Montgomery's ashes were divided and interred at Forest Lawn Cemetery (Cathedral City) near his Palm Springs home and at the Highland Cemetery in Great Falls, Montana, near his birthplace.

 Legacy

 For his contribution to the television industry, George Montgomery has a star on the Hollywood Walk of Fame at 6301 Hollywood Blvd.
 In 1995, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated in his honor.
 He is also honored with a statue in the square of Plentywood, Montana.